The Ultimate 2023 Instagram Idea List: 80+ Tips for Effectively Marketing Your Brand

 And speaking of your other social media accounts…

-Did you know that 56%+ of all adults use multiple social media platforms?
+Did you know that 5.17 billion people use social media as of 2024, which is equivalent to 63.82% of the world’s population?
 It’s surprising, but true – and it means that you can engage your users much more effectively by reaching out to them across a multitude of platforms.

 All you need to do is drop social media links in your Instagram bio.
 Highly engaged users will want to view more of your content and click through, allowing you to further promote your brand and increase audience engagement.